 Project Information & Project Segment Map:

-The West River BUILD grant project is a 6.1-mile multimodal path to safely get people where they want to go along the west side of the river.
+The West River BUILD grant project is an approximately 5-mile multimodal path to safely get people where they want to go along the west side of the river.
 This project will connect to the existing Riverwalk.